 Motion picture and television production: Protocols for returning to operation

 These protocols provide guidance to employers in the motion picture and television production industry.
-These employers may also benefit from reviewing other protocols if their workplace includes other work environments such as offices, personal services, and food and drink services.
+These employers may also benefit from reviewing other protocols if their workplace includes other work environments such as offices, personal services, food and drink services, and construction.